boston college law school

 David is Assistant General Counsel at KAYAK Software Corporation where he specializes in corporate governance, securities law, mergers and acquisitions and general corporate law matters.
 Prior to working at KAYAK, David was an associate in the Mergers, Acquisitions and Securities group at Bingham McCutchen, LLP.
 Prior to starting at Bingham, David worked in Boston at KPMG, LLP as a Senior Consultant, Transaction Services, where he performed transaction due diligence for private equity and strategic buyers.
 David also worked at Arthur Andersen LLP as a Senior Financial Consultant, where he specialized in forensic accounting, business valuations and complex accounting matters.
 David received a J.D. degree, magna cum laude, from Boston College Law School, and a B.B.A., summa cum laude from the University of Massachusetts - Amherst where he majored in accounting.
 David is a Certified Public Accountant.

-Christine M. McEvoy is currently a Justice of the Massachusetts Superior Court, having been appointed in 1994.
+Hon.
+Christine M. McEvoy is a retired Justice of the Massachusetts Superior Court, having been appointed in 1994.
 Previously, she served as the First Justice of the Concord Division of the District Court, having been appointed to that court in 1989.

 Justice McEvoy graduated from Regis College, A.B., and from Suffolk University Law School, J.D., cum laude, serving as a member of the Suffolk Law Review.
 Upon graduation, she served as a Law Clerk to the Justices of the Superior Court, and thereafter as an Assistant District Attorney for Middlesex County for twelve years, trying capital cases and major felonies.